-How COVID-19 has Threatened a New Coach’s First Season
+How COVID-19 has Threatened a Coach’s Football Season

 by: Tommy Quinn

-Having accepted the offer as head football coach at the end of the football season last December, coach Hinson has been scrambling to put together a coaching for the start of this spring semester.
-Now with the COVID-19 outbreak sometimes even the thought of starting the season on time looks bleak.
-Having missed spring practices, it puts the entire team back, and gives coach Hinson even less time to turn the sinking ship around.
+Having accepted the offer as head football coach at the end of the football season last December, Coach Hinson has been scrambling to put together a coaching staff for the start of the spring semester.
+Now, with the COVID-19 outbreak sometimes even the thought of starting the season on time looks bleak.
+Having missed spring practices, it sets the entire team back, and gives coach Hinson even less time to turn the sinking ship around.

 This is an unprecedented situation that universities and their governing bodies are trying to work through.
-Some resources are saying that there will be no halt to the 2020 season, the stadiums will be empty.
+Some resources are saying that there will be no halt to the 2020 season, but the stadiums will be empty.
 This is a different type of problem because most big-time college football programs rely on ticket sales.
-Another speculation is that the start of the season will be delayed, and teams will just resort to playing their in-conference schedule.
-Of all the research I have done the least likely option will be that the entire season will be canceled.
-One person I interview said “it is too much of a money grab to not cancel the season.”
+Another speculation is that the start of the season will be delayed, and teams will need to resort to playing only their in-conference schedule.
+The least likely option will be that the entire season will be canceled.
 Executives in the college football game realize how much of a financial hit the schools would take if there were no games played this year.

-In my opinion I feel like there is no threat to the 2020 football season.
+One opinion is that there is no threat to the 2020 football season.
 Schools and organizations like the NCAA or NAIA would lose hundreds of thousands of dollars.
-Which would directly impact those institutions and how they support other sports.
+This loss would directly impact those institutions and how they support other sports.
 Most of all, football is the most popular sport in our country and the culture that surrounds football embodies our American values.
-The season also brings a boost of economy to those small towns that have thriving football programs, every Saturday in the fall brings the locals and traveling fans out to spend money on local businesses that are trying to make an extra dollar.
+Many wonder how did we get here, and where do we go from here?
+Coach Hinson has the experience to move forward.

 Coach Hinson grew up a police officer’s son in the small town of Rockwall, Texas just outside of Dallas.
-After playing for a local community college at Trinity Valley and suffering multiple lower leg injuries he transferred to the University of North Texas.
-Upon his arrival he was deciding whether to be a police officer like his father or a football coach.
-Hinson chose to follow the path of the football coach which led him to his first coaching job as a student at UNT.
-He received a scholarship to coach the defensive line and has said “…was the only student in division one football with a coaching job.”
-After a year as the d- line coach he became a graduate assistant for two more years.
-He was then hired at Baker University for his first payed coaching job.
+After playing for a local community college at Trinity Valley and suffering multiple lower leg injuries, he transferred to the University of North Texas.
+Upon his arrival at the university, he was still deciding whether to be a police officer like his father or a football coach.
+Hinson chose to follow the path of a football coach which led him to his first coaching job as a student at UNT.
+He received a scholarship to coach the defensive line and stated that he “was the only student in division one football with a coaching job.”
+After a year as the d- line coach he became a graduate assistant for two more years before being hired at Baker University for his first paid coaching job.

-His first head coaching job was here at the University of Saint Mary in the Fall of 2005, during that time Hinson bolstered the Spire’s defense and brought a winning mentality to the program.
+His first head coaching job was at the University of Saint Mary in the Fall of 2005.
+During that time Hinson bolstered the Spire’s defense and brought a winning mentality to the program.
 He spent seven seasons at the helm of the Saint Mary football program and changed the culture of the team.
-Coach Hinson is type-A leader which is seen through the tight ship he runs.
-He demands respect and does not have time for players who are not bought in. that how you get the best out of a team by getting everyone in the same boat and rowing the in the same direction.
-One of coach’s favorite quotes is “work hard, play hard” which is a perfect way to describe his coaching style.
+Coach Hinson is type-A leade, which is seen through the tight ship he runs.

 Another huge drawback from losing the last half of the semester is how Hinson planned to change the culture of the football team.
-Part of the reason why the team struggled last year was due to the lack of unity on the players part.
-One way a coach can change that is by sending players to hell and back together.
-Knowing that the guy next to you has been through everything you have gives them a confidence in each other.
-This was planned to be done in the second half of the semester that the team never got.
+Part of the reason why the team struggled last year was due to the lack of unity.
+One way a coach can change that is by “sending players to hell and back” together.
+Knowing that the guy next to you has been through everything you have, gives them confidence in each other.
+This was planned to be done in the second half of the spring semester that never happened on campus.